 Off-campus and cooperative programs

-Students wishing to combine a liberal arts degree with engineering should consider the 3-2
+Students wishing to combine a liberal arts degree with engineering should consider the 3-2 program in engineering.

 The department encourages students to apply to the many Research Experiences for Undergraduates (REU) programs funded by the National Science Foundation; in these summer programs, students are paid to participate in research teams at various campuses throughout the country.
 Students may also be interested in the Budapest Semester in Mathematics or in one of several other off-campus study options.
 Department faculty members can provide details.

-Typically course numbered below 400 are offered each year, while courses numbered 400 or higher are offered every other year.
+Typically, course numbered below 400 are offered each year, while courses numbered 400 or higher are offered every other year.

 Senior Experience in Mathematics